Tvalley71/pluggit/README.md

 The trademark "Pluggit" is owned by Pluggit GmbH.

+The trademark "Dantherm" is owned by Dantherm Group A/S.

 All product names, trademarks, and registered trademarks mentioned in this repository are the property of their respective owners.

-I am not affiliated with Pluggit.
+I am not affiliated with Pluggit or Dantherm, except as the owner of a Dantherm HCV400 P2 unit.

 The author does not guarantee the functionality of this integration and is not responsible for any damage.